rniekisch/DevOpsCapstone/Readme.md

 Now a rolling update of the Kubernetes pods is triggered.
 This is done by updating the image of the deployment.
 The image is identified by the commit_id tag.
 Using the 'latest' tag could lead to undefined rollouts, if the 'latest' image is concurrently updated during the rollout.
 Using an unique id, like the commit hash, eleminates this issue.

 The update itself is done with help of the 'kubernetes/deployment.yaml.tmp' template.
 It contains a placeholder for the used docker image.
-This placeholder is replaced with the short git commit id before running 'kubectl apply'.
+This placeholder is substituted with the short git commit id before running 'kubectl apply'.

 The effect of the rolling update can be seen here.
 The "old" pods get replaced by new pods running the new image: